devopslibrary/dl-frontend/_posts/2016-9-05-Jenkins CCJPE Operations Center.markdown

 -----------
 Alright, let's go ahead and get started!
 First, let's talk about some new Jenkins terminology related to Operations Center.
-You'll typically have at least one "Operations Center Server", ideally in HA mode.
+You'll typically have at least one **Operations Center Server**, ideally in HA mode.
 This server is a special type of Jenkins instance that acts as a central authority over your entire Jenkins environment.
 It's also what we'll be setting up in a few minutes.

-Next, we have "client masters".
+Next, we have **client masters**.
 A client master is just a normal Jenkins master that we've joined to our Operations center cluster for management purposes.
 These masters can then use normal slaves, shared slaves, or a shared cloud.

-Shared slaves are exactly what they sound like, slave nodes that are available for any master to use.
+**Shared slaves** are exactly what they sound like, slave nodes that are available for any master to use.

-A "shared cloud" is used to spin up temporary slaves when demand exceeds what's available from the shared slaves.
+A **shared cloud** is used to spin up temporary slaves when demand exceeds what's available from the shared slaves.

-Next, we have "folders", which behave a bit differently than the folder's you would normally associate with Jenkins.
+Next, we have **folders**, which behave a bit differently than the folder's you would normally associate with Jenkins.
 When it comes to Operations center, folders are used for scoping the availability of resources.
 For example, you could have a folder with credentials, shared slaves, and a shared cloud.
 Each of those items would then only be available to other items within the same folder or same subfolder.

-Lastly, we have "Sub-licensing".
+Lastly, we have **Sub-licensing**.
 Normally you have to worry about keeping each master licensed, but with CJOC, it includes the ability to generate sub-licenses for all client masters within the CJOC cluster.